MusicGenreOpt/MusicGenreOpt/README.md

 ## Results

 The optimization-based ensemble methods developed in this project have demonstrated improved classification accuracy compared to simple ensemble methods and competitive performance relative to complex ensembles.
-These methods offer a balance between accuracy and interpretability, making them valuable for practical applications in music genre classification.
+These methods offer a balance between accuracy and interpretability, making them valuable for practical applications in music genre classification.

 ## Contributing

 Contributions are welcome!
 Please fork the repository and use a feature branch.
-Pull requests should be submitted against the `main` branch.
+Pull requests should be submitted against the `main` branch.

 ## License